AmirAlahmedy/slate/source/index.html.md

 ### Normal Keypad Menu

 Whenever your bot sends a message, it can pass along a special keypad with predefined reply options. nandbox apps that receive the message will display your keypad to the user.
 Tapping any of the buttons will send the respective command.
-This way you can drastically simplify user interaction with your bot. nandbox currently supports text and emoji for the buttons.
-Here are some custom keyboard examples:
+This way you can drastically simplify user interaction with your bot.

 ![](../images/image013.png)

 ### Inline Keypad Menu